Fryingpan River Report

 WATER CONDITIONS: Clear, cold and perfect.

-THE LOW DOWN: It's starting to ice up a bit down low, especially in the shaded sections.
-Same conditions as the upper river with slighly sparser hatches (including the two-legged hatch).
+THE LOW DOWN: Same conditions as the upper river with slighly sparser hatches (including the two-legged hatch).
 This section does yield a bit more shade - take note streamer and dry fly junkies.
-The crowds are slowly dwindling and by January the river will dominated by mostly locals and weekend warriors.
+The crowds are slowly dwindling and are dominated by mostly locals and weekend warriors.
 Overcast, dank days generally offer-up the best fishing.

 DRIES: Same as the upper river